 - Click on the Apple icon in the top corner of your system.

-- Select a backup to delete, click on the minus icon in the lower left of the window, and select “Delete.”
-This will both delete all your backups from iCloud and turn off any further backups.
+- Select a backup to delete, click on the minus icon in the lower left of the window, and select Delete.
+This will both delete all of your backups from iCloud and turn off any additional backups.